 Even if you’re not able to get outside as much as you’d like, it can still be helpful to open your curtains or blinds and spend more time in the lighter rooms of your home.
 This will help to give your body clearer signals about when it’s time to wake and sleep.

 Scientists also say that sleeping with a window open can help you to sleep more deeply and for longer by lowering carbon dioxide levels in the room.
 This can also prevent us from becoming too warm, as we tend to sleep best when our core temperature is able to drop by a degree or two at night.
-Though opening a window at night might not always be appealing (or possible) at certain times of the year.

 6. Try not to work or exercise in your bedroom

-If you do the majority of your daily tasks at home, it can be helpful to create some boundaries so that you don’t begin to associate your sleep space with work.
+If you do the majority of your daily tasks at home, it can be helpful to create some boundaries so that you don’t associate your sleep space with work.
 Otherwise, this can make relaxing in that space difficult at bedtime.

 Try to make sure that you’re doing activities such as work and exercise away from your bedroom if you can, as this will help your brain to maintain the association of your bed and your bedroom with sleep.
-Although, again, we do appreciate that this isn’t always possible with limited space.
+Although, we do appreciate that this isn’t always possible with limited space.

 You can read more about this, as well as other tips on how to keep your home and work life separate, in our article; How can I achieve a healthy work-life balance?